 Discontinue Writing for Words

 However, the recent updates of Google search engine algorithms have made it more sensitive than before.
-This means it’s much easier now for this giant tech company to determine that you are just beating around the bush.
+It means it’s much easier now for this giant tech company to determine that you are just beating around the bush.

 You’re not a successful SEO content writer unless you avoid unnecessary sentences.
-If the answer to a question ends in one sentence, then, adding another one is just a mistake.
+If the answer to a question ends in one sentence, then adding another one is just a mistake.

 Stop where the answer is delivered.
 More words may mean more money to you.
 But when your client observes the analytics only to see that your contents are not getting any hits, your career is dead.

 So, don’t be a word-oriented writer and concentrate on creating profound material that satisfies the readers.
-This is the only way you can guarantee long-term profit as the clients always seek readers who bring more page views.
+It is the only way you can guarantee long-term profit as the clients always seek readers who bring more page views.

 Side Step Falling in Love with the Shadow

 Even some of the well-paid web writers are not successful—because it’s not all about money.
-If you make enough money to pay your rent and buy ZARA clothes for the Christmas party, it’s awesome.
+If you make enough money to pay your rent and buy ZARA clothes for the Christmas party, it’s incredible.
 But it’s not going to guarantee your future.

 You must work on your online presence to make your work visible.
-No one will want to work with an SEO content writer who has nothing to offer under his name, online.
+No one will want to work with an SEO content writer who has nothing to offer under his name online.

-However, if all fails, start your own blog.
+However, if all fails, start your blog.
 Use HubPages or other comparable well-known publishers and share your work with others under your name for free.
 (Plus, you can always become a guest writer for websites that share common interests with you).